YU88John/jenkins-ecr-ecs-devops/setup.md

 Sign in to the Nexus UI using its public IP on port `8081`.
 Use the default credentials below.
 (It may ask you to change the password) <br>
 `Username: admin` <br>
 `Password: admin123`

+Create a new repository which uses `maven2(hosted)` as recipe.
+To push the artifacts to this repository, we need to configure credentials in Jenkins. <br>